Introducing Cite:Your AI content agent.

 • Audit brand consistency.
 Compare your product descriptions, pricing, and claims across your website, Amazon, Google Business Profile, and any review platforms.
 Fix inconsistencies.

 • Complete your schema markup.
 Every product page should have Product, Offer, AggregateRating, and Review schema.
 Every FAQ section should have FAQPage schema.
+For a technical walkthrough, see how to make your website AI-readable without rebuilding.

 Ongoing